ndrean/RTC-HLS/README.md

 - to get frames from this video stream and send them to the server to run some transformations server-side on them,
 - or upload these streams to the server as it is,
 - or add a face contouring layer on top of it with `face-api.js` and send these transformed chunks to the server.

+The models can be found [here](https://github.com/justadudewhohacks/face-api.js-models).
+We used the "ssdmodilenetv1"

 Once available, you can upload the chunks to the server: